Sandeep-R-Nair/Machart-Coding-Test/README.md

 Feature can be added later: <br />
 · Update the list on location change - fetch data from the web service on location change and update the table <br /><br />

-!!
-Questions !! <br />
-· What is the base url of the hotel images?